nihalgowda2002-arch/uk-bank-risk-engine/README.md

 ### IFRS 9 expected credit loss

-Lifetime ECL discounted at the effective interest rate:
+Lifetime ECL, discounted at the effective interest rate:

 ```
 ECL = Σ_t  S_{t-1} · PD_t · LGD_t · EAD_t / (1 + r)^t
 ```

-where `S_{t-1}` is the probability of surviving to the start of year `t`, so that marginal rather than cumulative default is used in each period.
+`S_{t-1}` is the probability of surviving to the start of year `t`, so marginal rather than cumulative default is used in each period.

 **Macro-adjusted PD** through a logistic link:

 ```
-logit(PD_t) = logit(PD_0) + s_i · ( β₁ · ΔUnemployment_t − β₂ · (HPI_t − 1) )
+logit(PD_t) = logit(PD_0) + s · ( β₁ · ΔUnemployment_t − β₂ · (HPI_t − 1) )
 ```

-The loan-level multiplier `s_i` rises with LTV and with the debt service ratio.
+The loan-level multiplier `s` rises with LTV and with the debt service ratio.
-Without it every loan receives the same shift in log-odds, the PD ratio used by the SICR test is then almost identical across the book, and staging becomes an all-or-nothing switch for the whole portfolio.
+Without it, every loan receives the same shift in log-odds, the PD ratio used by the SICR test is then almost identical across the book, and staging becomes an all-or-nothing switch for the whole portfolio.
 That is an artefact, not a result.